-This project involves the partnership of Lancashire Care NHS Community Restart, who help advertise and register individuals onto the PEN sessions.
+This project involves the partnership of Lancashire and South Cumbria NHS Foundation Trust Community Prevention and Engagement Team, who help advertise and register individuals onto the PEN sessions.
 This partnership benefits the project and has been key to its development and delivery so far.

 If you would like to find out more about the People Enjoying Nature project please get in touch.

 The People Enjoying Nature group have been enjoying lots of different activities over the past 12 months.
 Last spring we got involved with lambing, we learnt more about local archaeology in the summer and have been involved in practical conservation tasks throughout the year.
 Walking is a big part of PEN, and we have been exploring new routes, as well as revisiting some favourites!

 We hope that individuals who join the PEN project learn new skills and more about local nature and environment.
 But most importantly we have lots of conversations, lots of smile and lots of laughter as we enjoy the wonderful Pendle Hill landscape.

 The PEN project is delivered in partnership with Community Prevention and Engagement Team, which is part of Lancashire and South Cumbria NHS Foundation Trust.
 This partnership has resulted in a successful project, and we must thank Nick Alderson in particular for working with us on this.